-Data Description Action Infection method that will be applied to the resource indicated in Resource pattern: Method Function INJECT- EXE Infects the downloaded EXE file in real time.
+Data Description n Action Infection m pattern: tion method that will be applied to the resource indicated in Resource ern: Method Function INJECT- EXE Infects the downloaded EXE file in real time.
 The agent is installed when the target runs the EXE file.
-INJECT- HTML- Lets you add the HTML code provided in the file in the visited web page.
-FILE Please contact HackingTeam technicians for further details.
+INJECT- HTML- FILE Lets you add the HTML code provided in the file in the visited web page.
+Please contact HackingTeam technicians for further details.
 INJECT- HTML- FLASH Blocks videos on youtube and requires the user to install a fake Flash update to view them.
 The agent is installed when the target installs the update.
-INJECT- UPGRADE Notifies the Java Runtime Environment on the device that an update is available.
-The agent is installed when the target installs the update.
-Does not refer to Resource pattern .
 REPLACE Replaces the resource set in the Resource pattern with the supplied file.
 Tip: this type of action is very effective when used in combination with Exploit generated documents.

-Agent For all actions except REPLACE.
+Factory For all actions except REPLACE.
 Agent to be injected into the selected Web resource.
 File For REPLACE Action only.
 File to be replaced with the one indicated in Resource pattern.